 Trustees should be trustworthy, financially responsible and have good administrative skills.
 It’s important to talk to someone you’re considering as a Trustee before you appoint them.
 You should also get them to agree to their appointment, as a reluctant Trustee may not be nearly as effective as a willing Trustee or may even refuse to act after your death.

 For initial advice about using a Trust in a Will call our Will writers on 03306069591 or contact us and we will call you.

+Co-op Legal Services has been named National Will Writing Firm of the Year (2018).
 Co-op Legal Services is a trading name for Co-operative Legal Services Limited which is authorised and regulated by the Solicitors Regulation Authority, giving you peace of mind that your Will is being written and stored correctly by a legally regulated organisation and by a brand name you know and can trust.